Asperger's Syndrome

 terms interchangeably.

-fixation or obsession for one particular topic and flat, monotone voice
+fixation or obsession for one particular topic and in some case, a flat monotone voice prosody.

 Diagnosis